Calcium furnace, metallurgical plant in La Roche de Rame near Briançon. Report: French calcium production—unique expertise

 French calcium, a unique lost know-how.

-For over 40 years, the French metallurgy industry has been in constant decline due to two imperatives; the need to lower production costs and the neglect or deliberate refusal to stop investing in raw materials for the metallurgical industry.
-Calcium, better known in its carbonate form (limestone) is also a very important metal for the metallurgical industry as an additive for steels , for example.
+For more than 40 years, the metallurgy industry in France has been in constant decline in the face of two challenges ; the need to reduce production costs a14> costs of production and negligence or deliberate intention to no longer invest in the raw materials for the metallurgical industry.
+Calcium, better known in its carbonate form (limestone), is also a metal very important for the metallurgical industry as an additive for steels, for example.

 The natural resource requires little investment, however, as the raw material is abundant. raw material is abundant, simply limestone, only the production costs of calcium metal are responsible for the decline and death of Europe’s only calcium production plant in France.